llenotre/gateway/README.md

-Library and HTTP service, implementing analytics collection.
+Library and HTTP service, implementing analytics collection and various utilities.

 ## Library

-The library provides a middleware for [axum](https://github.com/tokio-rs/axum).
+The library provides utilities for [axum](https://github.com/tokio-rs/axum).

 It requires the following environment variables:
 - `ANALYTICS_URL`: the URL of the endpoint to push analytics to